AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 \theta\longmapsto L_{\mathrm{cert}}(\theta),
 $$

 where $\theta$ contains the weights.
-Tightness describes the height of this surface.
-Training also depends on how the surface changes from one nearby
-$\theta$ to another.
+Tightness describes the pointwise vertical gap between this certified loss and the exact worst-case loss.
+Training also depends on how the surface changes from one nearby $\theta$ to another.

 The [paradox of certified training](https://arxiv.org/abs/2102.06700) is that loose interval-based training often produces networks with higher certified